grace-anderson/code-quiz/README.md

 ## Features

 The Code Quiz Challenge
-- Can be repeated as many times as the user wants
+- can be repeated as many times as the user wants
 - Provides the user with an efficient "one click" method to answer multi-choice questions, as one click of the chosen answer both triggers correct/incorrect feedback and opens the next question.
 - Motivates the user to choose correct answers by penalising incorrect answers with a 10 second time deduction
 - Enables a user to time themselves completing the coding multi-choice questions
 - Saves high scores locally so that the user can track their progress or compare with peers
+- Gives the user control over whether to keep or discard the high scores

 ## Tests